 Identity Cloaker allows unlimited device connections for its users.
 Most VPNs place restrictions on simultaneous connections, so it was great to be able to use the service on as many devices as I liked.

-I tested performance by having my cell phone and laptop use the service simultaneously.
-I connected both devices to the same UK server and was able to stream the UK Netflix movie Love and Monsters on both at the same time.
-I did not experience any lag or slower speeds on either device.
+To assess the performance, I conducted a test where I utilized the service simultaneously on my cell phone and laptop.
+I connected both devices to a UK server and successfully streamed the UK Netflix movie Love and Monsters on both devices concurrently.
+Notably, I did not encounter any lag or noticeable decrease in speed on either device.

 Identity Cloaker supports Windows, macOS, iOS, Android, Linux, and browsers, Microsoft Edge, Firefox, Google Chrome, and Safari.